Code-Institute-Submissions/whack-a-monster-ms2/README.md

 #### Audio

 Audio I kept very simple uplifting and space related.
-I wanted a backgound music and a smack sound when you hit the monster.
+I wanted backgound music and a smack sound to start once you hirt the Start! when you hit the monster.

 - Music starts playing when you hit the "Start!" button.
 - Background music can be muted/unmuted using the sound button at the top of the game board.